MrBigoudi/GrassRenderer/README.md

 ![gradient perlin noise](report/gradientPerlinNoise.png)
 To fix this issue, we used a more complex Perlin noise called the simplex Perlin noise:
 ![simplex perlin noise](report/simplexPerlinNoise.png)

+TODO: strong wind

+## Step 12 some optimizations

+At the moment, when having a lot of tiles we are getting some lags.

+- Since now, we were always sending the grass tiles info to both the compute shader and the graphics pipeline.
+A first optimization could be to only send tiles that are within a certain radius from the camera's position but also only the ones that are in front of the camera.

+- Another optimization is to also discard all the tiles that are outside a sphere of a certain radius around the camera.

+By doing these 2 optimizations, we can have arround 20 to 30 fps when having 20x20 tiles each filled with 4096 blades of grass using a laptop without a dedicated GPU.

+TODO: add fps viewer